saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 ## 1.05 Run Cypress Tests in Parallel
 Duration: 0:03:00

-Running Cypress tests in parallel in **Sauce mode** using the Testrunner toolkit is as simple as updating a single field in your `.sauce/config.yml` file:
+Running Cypress tests in parallel in **Sauce Mode** using the Testrunner toolkit is as simple as updating a single field in your `.sauce/config.yml` file:

 <img src="assets/TRT1.05A.gif" alt="Sauce Cypress Test Results" width="850"/>